HL7/davinci-deqm/source/pages/index.md

 **Receivers** are the actors receiving the results of quality measures.
 Again, depending on the reporting requirements and technical capabilities, receivers may be different stakeholders, but are typically aggregate-level stakeholders such as healthcare agencies, payers, and quality improvement organizations.

-## How to read this Guide

-This Guide is divided into several pages which are listed at the top of each page in the menu bar.

-- [Home]\: The home page provides the introduction and background for the Data Exchange For Quality Measures Implementation Guide.

-- [Framework]\: This page provides general guidance on a set of FHIR transactions that provide a general framework to enable the Exchange of Quality Measure Data between Data “Aggregators” (organizations that want to evaluate quality measures) and Providers (organizations that deliver care to patients).

-- Use cases:
-    - [Medication Reconciliation (MRP)]\: This page provides specific guidance on the FHIR API surrounding the process by which a message can be sent from a provider EHR to a Payer attesting that a medication reconciliation post-discharge was performed on a covered member.

-    - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure (HEDIS Colorectal Cancer Screening/CMS130) is an example of a process measure evaluating screenings for preventive health services.
-Screening measures assess the number of eligible persons receiving clinical guideline recommended screening services during the measurement period.

-    - [Venous Thromboembolism Prophylaxis (VTE-1)]\: VTE-1 is an example based on an existing CMS Eligible Hospital program measure (CMS108v7).
-It is an example of a process measure, using proportion scoring and is within the Preventative Care Meaningful Measure Area.

-- [Profiles and Extensions]\: This page lists the set of Profile and Extension that are used in the Data Exchange For Quality Measures (DEQM) transactions to exchange quality data.

-- [Operations]\: This page lists the standard FHIR and DEQM defined Operations that are used in the DEQM transactions to exchange quality data.

-- [Terminology]\: This page lists the value sets and code system defined in the DEQM guide and used in the DEQM transactions to exchange quality data.

-- [Capability statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.

-- [Downloads]\: This page provides links to downloadable artifacts for implementations.

 <br />